jrheard/blog/_drafts/hypothesis-and-pexpect.md

 # Remember this one for later!
 def test_too_short_rejected(checker):
-    assert_bad('A!1', checker)
+    assert_bad('X$3', checker)
 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

 I hand-wrote around twenty assertions like those and called it a day.
-It was very satisfying to run the resulting tests, and I felt great about all the time they would save.
+It was very satisfying to run the resulting tests, and I felt great about the amount of time that they would save.

 A week later, though, I stumbled across Hypothesis and realized that my tests had a lot of room for improvement.